Keep reading to learn all about what a collision repair technician does, the types of projects they work on, collision repair jobs and more.

 Training in collision repair can prepare you for multiple career paths.
 Depending on your interests, you can customize your career to pursue something you’re passionate about.

-Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.
+Most of our grads start out working as entry-level technicians or in other entry-level roles.1 As with any industry, over time, you may be able to advance in your career with experience and hard work.

-Some potential entry-level and advanced auto body collision repair technician jobs include:77
+Some potential entry-level and advanced jobs in collision repair include:77

 Entry-Level